 Sanctions are designed to educate residents on the consequences of inappropriate behaviour.
-Residents found to be responsible for a Rules and Regulations violation are subject to a range of sanctions.
+Residents found to be responsible for a Community Standards violation are subject to a range of sanctions.
 The Student Conduct Process is educational, remedial and progressive in nature.
-This means that any previous incidents that a resident has been found responsible for will be considered when determining a sanction.
-Sanctions must be completed and submitted within five business days of the final decision letter.
+This means that any previous incidents a resident has been found responsible for will be considered when determining a sanction.

 Listed below are examples of sanctions that may be used independently or in combination for any single incident.
-Other sanctions may be assigned at the discretion of Student Services.
-Failure to fully complete and submit a sanction by a specific deadline will result in a fine being placed on the student’s account.
+Other sanctions may be assigned at the discretion of the Case Manager.
+Failure to fully complete and/or submit a sanction by a specific deadline may result in additional sanctions being imposed.

-Written Warning – a formal letter issuing a written caution to a resident found responsible for a first Level One Rules and Regulations violation.
-The letter follows whether a meeting with a residence representative to discuss the incident has occurred or not.
+Written Warning – a formal letter issuing a written caution to a resident found responsible of a Community Standards violation.
+The letter includes a direction that the conduct cease and not be repeated and a statement that more sever sanctions may be applied in the event of future misconduct.
 The letter will be kept on an individual’s file and referred to if a future incident occurs.

-Behavioural Contract – a formal document that requires a resident to meet specific behavioural standards based on an incident or series of incidents relating to inappropriate behaviour.
-The contract will outline consequences for failing to adhere to the conditions of the contract, and will often accompany other sanctions such as an educational sanction, bond, or loss of privileges.
-Behavioural Contracts are issued by the Assistant Student and Enrolment Services Manager, or the Student and Enrolment Services Manager.
+Behavioural Agreement – a formal document that requires a resident to meet specific behavioural standards based on an incident or series of incidents relating to inappropriate behaviour.
+The contract will outline consequences for failing to adhere to the conditions of the contract and will often accompany other sanctions such as an educational sanction, bond, or loss of privileges.

-Restitution – any damage, clean-up, neglect or replacement charges resulting from any incident or situation where a resident is found to be responsible.
-Charges may be assigned to the individual resident and residents will be responsible for any charges incurred by their guests.
-This may be in addition to any other sanctions.
+Restitution – any damage, clean-up, neglect, or replacement charges resulting from any incident or situation where a resident is found to be responsible.
+This includes any charges incurred by a guest or guests.

 Relocation – a permanent move from an assigned room to another as a result of an incident or series of incidents relating to inappropriate behaviour that may have caused disruption to the community and/or an individual.
-A Notice of Prohibition (NOP) that prohibits access to the original room or corridor of occupation for a specified time period may also accompany the relocation.
+A sanction that prohibits access to the original room or corridor of occupation for a specified time period may also accompany the relocation.
 The resident will also be notified that further violations may result in removal from residence.

-Removal from Residence – the termination of the Residence Agreement as a result of an incident.
-A Notice of Prohibition (NOP) that limits or prohibits access to residence for a specified time period may also accompany the removal from residence.
+Removal from Residence / Requirement to Withdraw – the termination of the Residence Agreement as a result of an incident.
+A sanction that limits or prohibits access to residence for a specified time period may also accompany the removal from residence.
 Removal from residence at the BISC will necessarily result in the student being required to withdraw from their program at the BISC.